Food Relationship

 Do you struggle to get through the day without sugar?
 Perhaps your lunch or dinner doesn’t feel complete without ‘something sweet’ after it?
-Or maybe, you just can’t stop with one piece of chocolate once you get started?
+Or maybe, you just can’t stop with one piece of chocolate once you start?

 Scientists have long discussed the effects of sugar as addictive and compared it to drug substances, such as cocaine.